Welcome to our lesson about Spanish verbs like “Gustar”.

 His personality fascinates me.

-The sentence has the same meaning if we use only Block 2:
+As always with verbs like “Gustar”, the sentence has basically the same meaning if we use only Block 2:

 Me fascina su personalidad.

 A mí me preocupa esta situación.

 A mi padre le interesa la Segunda Guerra Mundial.